bennbenben/real-reddit/README.md

 - Covid / time
 - not much notes for react router v6 (alot of solutions are for v5 which do not work anymore)
 - react States are slow
+- props drilling -> so went to useContext
 - [tailwind utility classes](https://github.com/bennbenben/real-reddit/blob/main/client/tailwind.config.js) are great

 # Tech Stack